AlexRogalskiy/bash-cd/README.md

 1. Module must have an `include.sh` file that defines the requirements and decides whether the service is attached to target host.
 Any exported variables for use in templates or other modules must be exported in this file.

-2. Module can have any subdirectories, containing *environment-templates* that will be mapped to `/` on the target, all the files will pass through `expand()` function which will replace all exported environment variables for their values.
+2. Module can have any subdirectories, containing *templates* that will be mapped to `/` on the target, all the files will pass through `expand()` function which will replace all exported environment variables for their values.

 3. Module can optionally define any of the following functions which will be triggered by the `apply.sh`
 - `setup_<service>()` - how the os needs to be configured before it can be built and installed